slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ## On selling, negotiation and price

 <!--
 > *" Nobody reads advertising.
-People read what interests them, and sometimes it's an ad."
+People read what interests them, and sometimes it’s an ad."
 -- Howard Luck Gossage*
 > *"Stop selling, start helping."
 "Every sale has five basic obstacles: no need, no money, no hurry, no desire, no trust."
 -- Zig Ziglar*
-> *"If it doesn't sell, it isn't creative."
+> *"If it doesn’t sell, it isn’t creative."
-"If you can't advertise yourself, what hope have you being able to advertise anything else."
+"If you can’t advertise yourself, what hope have you being able to advertise anything else."
-"You can't bore people into buying your product."
+"You can’t bore people into buying your product."
 -- David Ogilvy*
 > *"Advertising serves not so much to Advertise products as to promote consumption as a way of life."
 -- Carl Lash*
 > *"You can tell the ideals of a nation by its advertisements."
 -- Norman Douglas*
-> *"Don't find customers for your products, find products for your customers."
+> *"Don’t find customers for your products, find products for your customers."
 -- Seth Godin*
-> *"I never had to sell anything that I wouldn't buy myself."
+> *"I never had to sell anything that I wouldn’t buy myself."
 -- Naval Ravikant*

 > *"He who is known as an early riser need not get up until noon.*
 > *"Cheap prices are only cheap if your time has no value.*
-> *"Q: What's the difference between a used car salesman and a computer salesman?
-A: The used car salesman knows when he's lying.*
+> *"Q: What’s the difference between a used car salesman and a computer salesman?
+A: The used car salesman knows when he’s lying.*
-> *"Broadcast TV is not designed for you; it's designed for advertisers.*
+> *"Broadcast TV is not designed for you; it’s designed for advertisers.*
-> *"If you make people think they're thinking, they'll love you; but if you really make them think they'll hate you."
+> *"If you make people think they’re thinking, they’ll love you; but if you really make them think they’ll hate you."

 - my prices are based on my talent, not your budget.
 - sell the problem you solve, not the product you have.
 - make clear agreements and hell yes agreements, keeping my agreements (90%), renegotiating agreements before they break, clean my agreements after breaking them.
 - There is no such thing as "shortage" of anything.
-Just pay more, and you'll get it.
+Just pay more, and you’ll get it.
 - always negotiate. dont communicate weakness on your negotiation. your first reaction should be no reaction. fight impulse to imediatelly give the answer.
 - Responding to Job Offers for Maximum Impact- Always use first names (caveat: unless their title vastly exceeds yours — if they’re on LinkedIn, use how they address themselves there as a reference.)
 Never make the first offer.
 Thank them.
 Set the tone for the negotiation.
 Display social proof/market validation.
 Set your “ask.”
 Help them visualize the win.
 Reiterate interest and close strong.
 - Alex says you can even create a worksheet for yourself by asking clear and direct questions like: What am I negotiating?
 What is my timeline?
 (This will affect your urgency.)
 Who are the parties involved?
 (Asking questions will ensure you are dealing with the decision-maker.)
 What are my interests in this particular case? when asked for a number: “I’m looking at a few different offers and opportunities — what were you thinking?”
 When you do get an offer, Alex recommends not counteroffering immediately.
 “Say thank you for the offer and that you are grateful for the opportunity, and then ask if there is any flexibility on the base.
 A great closing line: “Based on other opportunities, if you can match this (salary) I can give notice tomorrow.”
 Alex points out that he wouldn’t hire someone who would simply accept the first offer he gives.